l3uddz/traktarr/README.md

 _Note: Manual commands need the `--notifications` flag._

-Currently, only Pushover and Slack are supported.
-More will be added later.
+Currently, only Pushover and Slack are supported; others can be added in the future.

+_Note: The key name (i.e the name right under notifications) can be anything, but the `"service":` must be the exact service name (e.g. `"pushover"`)._

 ```json